nuno-santos96/Trivia-Winner/README.md

 # Trivia-Winner

-# How it works
+## How it works

--First, takes a screenshot of the whole screen, and crops it for the question and options regions.
+First, takes a screenshot of the whole screen, and crops it for the question and options regions.

--Next, uses an OCR (google mobile vision api) to read the text from the question and options image.
+Next, uses an OCR (google mobile vision api) to read the text from the question and options image.

--Then, it google search the question and counts the occurences of each option in the 10 first results of the search.
+Then, it google search the question and counts the occurences of each option in the 10 first results of the search.

-# How to use:
+## How to use:

--Download and install 'TriviaWinner.apk' from the repository.
+Download and install 'TriviaWinner.apk' from the repository.

--Select game.
+Select game.

--Press the icon to scan the screen.
+Press the icon to scan the screen.

--After a few seconds, a message will apear in the bottom of the screen.
+After a few seconds, a message will apear in the bottom of the screen.

--The message shows the ocurrence of each option in a google search.
+The message shows the ocurrence of each option in a google search.

-# Details:
+## Details:

--The screenshots taken are in the files of your device under the directory 'Captures'.
+The screenshots taken are in the files of your device under the directory 'Captures'.
 Check them if the scan is not working properly.

--Hangtime must be played in horizontal mode.
+Hangtime must be played in horizontal mode.

--When is a 'not' question try going for the option with less or 0 ocurrences.
+When is a 'not' question try going for the option with less or 0 ocurrences.

--App is more accurate with questions that are easy to google, so try to make your own choice.
+App is more accurate with questions that are easy to google, so try to make your own choice.

-# Permissions
+## Permissions

--Draw Overlay - To take the screenshot
+Draw Overlay - To take the screenshot

--Storage - To store the screenshot
+Storage - To store the screenshot

--Internet - To the google search
+Internet - To the google search

-# Games supported
+## Games supported

--HQ
+* HQ

--Cash Show (US/UK/AUS/FR/GER)
+* Cash Show (US/UK/AUS/FR/GER)

--Hangtime
+* Hangtime

--Q12
+* Q12

--Hypsports
+* Hypsports

--TheQ
+* TheQ